Azure-Samples/function-call-dynamic-query-demo/README.md

 3. Configure your environment variables that will be used for deployment:

     > [!IMPORTANT]
-> Please note that SQL Auth will be turned off as part of the deployment.
-However, an admin name and password must be given as part of the database creation process.
+    > This project code uses keyless authentication with the Azure SQL server, but it doesn't currently turn off password auth entirely, due to an issue with Bicep-based deployments.
+The username is set to a unique string, and the password is set to an auto-generated value.

- * aad_admin_name: Principal name of the external administrator (UPN).
-If you need help finding this value, please login with the Azure CLI and run the script: [fetch-principal-info.sh](./scripts/fetch-principal-info.sh) or [./scripts/fetch-principal-info.ps1](scripts/fetch-principal-info.ps1)
+    For the keyless authentication to be properly set up, you must set the principal name of the external administrator (UPN).
+If you need > help finding this value, please login with the Azure CLI and run the script: [./scripts/fetch-principal-info.sh](./scripts/ fetch-principal-info.sh) or [./scripts/fetch-principal-info.ps1](scripts/fetch-principal-info.ps1)

+    Once you know your principal name, set it as an azd environment variable:

     ```shell
     azd env set AZURE_PRINCIPAL_NAME yourprincipalname
     ```

- * administrator_login: login name of the administrator for the Azure SQL Database.
+4. Deploy the resources:

     ```shell
-    azd env set AZURE_ADMIN_LOGIN someadminname
+    azd up
     ```

- * administratorPassword: password of the administrator for the Azure SQL Database.

-    ```shell
-    azd env set AZURE_ADMIN_PASSWORD someadminpassword
-    ```

 ## Accessing the API documentation

-After all the resources have been provisioned and the deployment is complete.
-Head to the endpoint the App Service created.
+After all the resources have been provisioned and the deployment is complete, head to the endpoint the App Service created.
 You will be directed to a root entry point for the backend.

+### Opening the API documentation

 To test the APIs, please add `docs` to the end of the url.

 > [!NOTE]
 > For example, if your endpoint is: `https://testing-function-call-demo-example-webapp.azurewebsites.net`
 > To test the endpoint, you must add `docs` at the end of this url, so the new url would be:
 > `https://testing-function-call-demo-example-webapp.azurewebsites.net/docs`

-## Getting Started

-- **Step 1:** Access the API documentation at `/docs`.
+### Testing the APIs

-- **Step 2:** Use the Swagger UI to explore and test the available APIs.
+Use the Swagger UI to explore and test the available APIs.

-You will have the ability to test 2 APIs in the Swagger UI.
+You will have the ability to test 2 APIs:

 1) `execute_query` API which will take as input, a SQL command to execute on the Azure SQL Database.
 2) `ask` API which will take a user message, convert it to a SQL Command using OpenAI, and execute the query against the database which will return the result in JSON format.

 ## Costs